 Because going by what President Yar’Adua said at the occasion of the burial ceremony, “while I want to condole the nation and the families of the late soldiers on this irreparable loss, I wish to reaffirm our commitment to peace and stability in our sub region and the world at large and to say that this is the sacrifice Nigeria is making for the world.

+“Whenever we are called and whenever we feel it is necessary to be there, Nigeria will be there.”
 So for Danjuma Madaki, Usman Saleh, Duniya Audu, Samuel Orokpo, Bala Mohammed, Dogara John and Ajao Toyin, all fallen heroes because of the resolve of Nigeria to help bring peace to a sister African country called Sudan, it is hoped that future Nigerian soldiers taking part in these inevitable missions would not prematurely lose their lives especially when it concerns unwarranted attacks and killing.